 Botanic Gardens Kiosk

 Queensland club tennis court in the botanic gardens

 Under the jacaranda is a carefully staged image which communicates ease, respectability and self-assuredness.
 In this painting Rivers is neither bohemian flâneur nor rugged bushman, but a pillar of urban society, dining in gardens that boasted some of the city’s most important or exclusive buildings, including Government House, Parliament House, and the prestigious Queensland Club 10.
 The Brisbane of Godfrey and Selina Rivers in Under the jacaranda is not a frontier town with a ‘make-do’ ethos, but one in which residents, at least those enjoying the Rivers’s vantage point, could experience all the comforts of life.

-Edited extract from ‘Looking for the ‘Beau Mode’ in Brisbane: Godfrey Rivers Under the jacaranda‘ from Lynne Seear and Julie Ewington (eds).
-Brought to Light: Australian Art 1850-1965, Queensland Art Gallery, 1998.
-Sara Tiffin was Senior Project Officer, International Exhibitions, QAGOMA.
+Edited extract from ‘Looking for the ‘Beau Mode’ in Brisbane: Godfrey Rivers Under the jacaranda‘ by Sara Tiffin from Brought to Light: Australian Art 1850-1965, Queensland Art Gallery, 1998.

 1 John Massy, ‘Artwork of the month’, Queensland Art Gallery, Brisbane, September 1995.
 Although there is no positive proof that the male figure is Rivers, it is generally assumed to be a self-portrait.
 Identification of the site of the painting has been made by Ross McKinnon, Curator of the Brisbane Botanic Gardens.